 Airtable requires an API token to authenticate when accessing bases using their REST API.
 In case you don't have one, you can easily create one on your Airtable profile page.
 After successfully creating such token, it has to be added to Automad's config/config.php file.
 That can be done by navigating to System Settings > More > Edit Configuration File in the Automad dashboard as demonstrated below.
-Aside from the authentictaion, there you can also configure the Airtable cache lifetime in seconds.
+Aside from the authentictation, there you can also configure the Airtable cache lifetime and the model cache lifetime in seconds.

 '''

-"AIRMAD_TOKEN": "keyXXXXXXXXXXXX",
+"AIRMAD_TOKEN": "keyXXXXXXXXXXXXXXXX,",

-"AIRMAD_CACHE_LIFETIME": 43200,
+"AIRMAD_CACHE_LIFETIME": 7200,

 ...

-}

 '''